-The MAS – Museum aan de Stroom – is a ground-breaking museum in the port of Antwerp that tells the story of the city and its connection to communities around the world.
-The MAS is home to three distinct collections: the Ethnographic Museum, the National Shipping Museum and the Folklore Museum.
+The MAS, also known as the Museum aan de Stroom, stands as a pioneering institution located in the bustling port of Antwerp.
+Its primary mission is to narrate the rich history of the city and its interconnections with diverse communities across the globe.
+Within the MAS, visitors can explore three captivating collections: the Ethnographic Museum, the National Shipping Museum, and the Folklore Museum.

 Antwerp’s town council organized an international architecture competition to design the MAS.
 The winning entry was the striking ‘Stapelhuis’ design by Neutelings Riedijk Architects.
 As part of the new building, archivists decided that the museum storage areas should feature visible storage, and approached Bruynzeel to install an appropriate system.
 Visible storage is a method of maximizing public access to museum collections that would otherwise be hidden from public view.